 Fact or Fiction

-From time to time I share my working papers into validating an idea about trading.
+From time to time I share my working papers into validating a trading idea.

 A great pitfall most traders fall into is believing what they are told, what they read and or what they see about trading.